Gautam9981/CAD/README.md

 Day 11 (6/23/25)

 I've heard from my collaborator that he has built a gui form of this application, so I immediately updated the files such that there would a Main class, where it would enable the user to select between the gui and the cli interfaces for their use of the application.
-I've also updated compilation.txt for the set of new compilation instructions for multiple classes and separate folders.
+I've also updated Compilation.txt for the set of new compilation instructions for multiple classes and separate folders.